 The U.S. Army by the end of the Vietnam War suffered from a bad case of this; as mentioned above, many films set during the War show military units that are barely wearing uniforms, with half of the soldiers high most of the time.
 While this often seems jarring to viewers, any soldier who was there will tell you that it was absolutely Truth in Television: the army was falling apart, discipline had gone completely to hell, the percentage of heroin-addicted soldiers had reached the double digits, and killing your own commander was so common as to get its own Deadly Euphemism: fragging.

 While it's no excuse, it should be noted that the units which were actually expected to be able to fight well in all conditions no matter how brutal they may be were stationed in Europe in preparation for the seemingly inevitable communist invasion of Europe.
-Those doing the fighting at the beginning of the war were a smattering of actual combat troops, garrison troops and National Guard (which at the time were treated as second rate garrison militia who would never actually see combat unless the U.S. was invaded), and near the end were units which had seen multiple tours and filled partially with conscripts.
+Those doing the fighting at the beginning of the war were a smattering of actual combat troops, garrison troops and National Guard (which at the time were treated as second rate garrison militia who would never actually see combat unless the U.S. was invaded).
 Vietnam was seen as a sideshow in geopolitical terms, and considering the fact that it was basically a French colonial revolt that had gotten out of hand and turned into a proxy war, it sort of was.
 Which gives a hint on how an incompetent who dropped out of college, never worked a significant job and barely dragged himself through military school became a commissioned officer and the rest is history.

 Most police forces.
 They have military ranks and follow many military ways, but are supposed to be a civilian force (in Britain they are now called a "service" instead of a "force" but...).
 Unfortunately, in the U.S., because of "the War on Drugs" and "The War on Terror", for the past 25 years or so they have become more and more militarized.